Blitva (Swiss Chard with Potatoes)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Read on and we’ll show you how to make this healthy side dish called blitva in just 25 minutes!
+Read on, and we’ll show you how to make this healthy side dish called blitva in just 25 minutes!

-What is it?
+What is Blitva?

 Blitva is made with Swiss chard and potatoes sauteed with garlic.
 This Croatian dish is dark, green, and leaf; the perfect combinations for healthy eating.
+If you like the sound of this fast and easy side dish, you should take a look at our easy way to steam kale, this healthy fennel side dish, and these simple braised veggies.

 Ingredients and notes